MSU Billings Catalog

 Respect Diversity Problem Solve Think Critically Communicate Effectively

 2. Synthesize multiple perspectives in contemporary and historical contexts 4.
 Use scientific methods to solve problems 7.
 Synthesize evidence to construct logical arguments 9.
-Produce scholarly projects or creative works conforming to appropriate disciplinary methods
+Utilize interpersonal skills to collaborate toward a common purpose

 5. Use quantitative and qualitative information to provide solutions to social and/or ethical problems